Klimentina2709/Klimentina2709/README.md

 <h2 id="fun-facts">🎨 Fun Facts</h2>
 - I have a background in classical painting and love exploring art in my free time.
-- Passionate about UX/UI design and how it shapes user interaction.
+- I am passionate about UX/UI design and fascinated by its impact on user interaction.

 ---